 What is a fixed term annuity and should I get one?

-Discover how fixed-term annuities work, the pros and cons of choosing one, how to buy one and the benefits of them.
+Discover how fixed-term annuities work, the pros and cons, how to buy one and the possible benefits of buying one.

-A fixed term annuity can offer you both the security of a regular retirement income and the flexibility to invest in a different product later.
+Buying a fixed-term annuity with some of your pension savings can offer you both the security of a regular retirement income and the flexibility to invest in a different product later.

 Unlike a standard annuity, a fixed-term annuity means you’re not tied in for the rest of your life, so you can reassess your options when it ends.

-A fixed term annuity is an insurance product that pays you a guaranteed income for a set amount of time, followed by a lump sum (a ‘maturity sum’) paid when the annuity ends.
+A fixed-term annuity is an insurance product that pays you a guaranteed income for a set amount of time, followed by a lump sum, known as a ‘maturity sum,’ paid when the annuity ends.

 The income you receive will depend on:

-The amount of income paid to you directly affects the maturity sum you receive.
-So, if you choose to have a lower annuity income, you’ll receive a higher maturity sum.
+If you choose to have a lower annuity income, you’ll receive a higher maturity sum and vice versa.

 Any annuity payments you receive will be taxed in the same way as normal income.

-However, you can usually take up to 25% of your pension as a tax-free lump sum before buying an annuity.
-Ensure you use this option before purchasing your annuity to maximise tax efficiency.
+However, you can usually take up to 25% of your pension as a tax-free lump sum or a series of lump sums before buying an annuity.

 What are my options with a fixed term annuity?